 The Compensation Committee determines compensation targets (sum of base salary, target AIP and LTI opportunities) for the NEOs at the beginning of the year, based on each executive's role, market practice and our desired pay mix.
 We intend for our compensation program to provide our NEOs with target compensation that, on average, approximates the median for our peer group.
 Individual components of compensation may be greater or lesser than the median based on Company and individual performance.
 Target AIP and LTI opportunities are established for, and communicated to, the NEOs at the beginning of the year or, if later, at the time of any subsequent increase in AIP or LTI opportunity.
 The actual year-end AIP awards paid and LTI awards made to the NEOs are determined by the Compensation Committee based on its evaluation of financial performance, risk performance, individual performance and other performance factors.
-The Compensation Committee also considers compensation levels of other executives in similar roles both within the Company and at peer companies when making compensation decisions.
+The Compensation decisions.
 The Compensation Committee uses discretion to exercise its judgment instead of solely relying on a formulaic structure which it believes provides the right level of transparency while maintaining the flexibility necessary to pay amounts deemed appropriate for performance.
 The Compensation Committee has determined that a balance of the following pay components provides an effective combination of risk and reward: